 LC Meat Per Person Note

 Um, 2 to 3 ribs per person?
-We’d wager to say that’s a fairly conservative estimate.
-We think you’ll need quite a lot more than that.
+That sounds like a fairly conservative estimate to us.
+We know we’d need quite a lot more than that, and we think you may, too.

 Barbecued Beef Back Ribs Recipe